braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes.md

 ## Creating a promotion code list

 ![Promo Codes 1][1]{: style="float:right;max-width:30%;margin-left:15px;"}

-### Step 1: navigate to the promotion code section
+### Step 1: Navigate to the Promotion Code section

 From the dashboard, go to **Promotion Codes**, located under the **Integrations** section, then select **Create Promotion Code List**.

-### Step 2: naming and creating your promotion code
+### Step 2: Naming and creating your promotion code

 Name your promotion code list and add an optional description.

 ![Promo Codes 2][2]{: style="max-width:90%"}